moov-io/achgateway/docs/production/checklist.md

 ## Upload Agents

 Use TLS when connecting to upload agents.
 Use strong passwords and/or keys with remote FTP/SFTP servers.
-Verfiy DNS records resolve to expected IPs.
+Verify DNS records resolve to expected IPs.
+Absolute filesystem paths are recommended over relative paths.

 ## Audit Trail